adamroberge/Guessing-vs-LLama/README.md

 ## Features
 - **Interactive Drawing Canvas:** Draw your doodles directly in the browser.
-- **AI Guessing:** The LLaMA model attempts to guess your drawing.
+- **AI Guessing:** The Llama model attempts to guess your drawing.
 - **Flask Backend:** A simple API to handle image processing and communication with the AI model.
 - **DeepInfra Integration:** Utilizes DeepInfra's OpenAI-compatible API for model deployment.

 ## Prerequisites
 - Python 3.7 or higher
 - Node.js (for frontend development, optional)
-- DeepInfra account with a deployed LLaMA model
+- DeepInfra account with a deployed Llama model
 - Web browser (Chrome, Firefox, etc.)

 ## Installation